tristan957/tristan.partin.io/content/blog/the-worst-performing-website-i-have-ever-found/index.md

 <!--more-->

-About a year and a half ago at this point, I was contacted by a recuiter on LinkedIn for becoming a C++ engineer at this company[^1].
+About a year and a half ago at this point, I was contacted by a recruiter on LinkedIn for becoming a C++ engineer at this company[^1].
 I went to their website to read more about the company, and boy was I in for a surprise.